adrien-febvay/claireduchamp/README.md

 The configuration files are located in the `conf` directory.
 There is one for the `development` mode, and one for the `production` mode.

-There is a `template` for each configuration file with the typical settings.
-Make a configuration file for each mode by copying the `template` files and removing the `template` part in their name.
+To create the configuration files, type `npm run init`.
+It will copy the `template` files and rename them accordingly.

-Beware that the `production` configuration file contains identifiers for the production services (GTM and web3forms). **ONLY use these values on the production machine.** If you want to test the built application, type `npm run dev --build` (see _Development_ section below).
+Beware that the `production` configuration file contains identifiers for the production services (GTM and web3forms). **ONLY use these values on the production machine.** If you want to test the built application, type `npm run dev build` (see _Development_ section below).

 ## Development